Minta1234/Minta1234/README.md

 ## Hi!
 HI!
 I'm Minta(Minta1234) I'm interested in things related to Linux, Windows, Cybersecurity, Blender
-- I Like To Ethical Hacking
+- I Like To Ethical Hacking.
-- I Like Vide Coding
+- I Like Vide Coding.
-- i Understand Russian a little bit
+- I Understand Russian a little bit.
+- I Like To Watch Zuki. <a href="https://www.tiktok.com/@zuki_official_tiktok">Tiktok Zuki</a>

 ## Hobbies
 - **Minecraft:** Play And Moding